 Executive Directors and Executive Leadership Team

-The implementation of the strategy agreed by the Board and day-to-day management of the Group is delegated to the Executive Directors and senior management.
+The implementation of the strategy agreed by the Board and day-to-day management of the Group are delegated to the Executive Directors and senior management.
 This structure allows for decisions to be made in an efficient manner by the most appropriate people.
-Each businesses senior management team has a monthly meeting with the Executive Directors to report on the businesses progress and any challenges.
+Each business’ senior management team has a monthly meeting with the Executive Directors to report on the business’ progress and any challenges.
 Senior management also regularly attends Board meetings to brief the Board on business opportunities and developments.

 In order for the Board to be effective, there needs to be clearly defined roles for Board members, an appropriate balance of Executive and Non-Executive Directors, sufficient time committed by Directors to their roles, a comprehensive, tailored induction for each Director upon joining the Board and the provision of quality information in a timely manner.
 The Board must comprise an appropriate balance of skills, experience and personal qualities.